 Another critical challenge facing the County is the issue of baby boomers constraining lower-level job openings that traditionally fall to new workforce entrants.
 "Replacement jobs" are defined by the California Employment Development Department (EDD) as job openings created when workers retire or permanently leave an occupation.
 As it stands, future replacement jobs may not be as available as needed due to older generations of workers that are delaying their retirement plans and are willing to take lower-level jobs to support their eventual retirement.
 Replacement jobs largely consist of lower-wage entry-level jobs in industries with a significant body of temporary workers.
-This trend of baby boomers occupying traditionally younger workforce experience than education credentials, senior generations of workers can more easily draw from their larger experience pools to find the right requirements.
+This trend of baby boomers occupying traditionally younger workforce starter jobs in all fields transforms their use into survival jobs.
+As many of these jobs are more reliant on workforce experience than education credentials, senior generations of workers can more easily draw from their larger experience pools to find the right requirements.
 Baby boomers have been in the workforce longer than younger generations and are likely to be overqualified for these positions, making opportunities for new entrants scarce in what should be a plentiful selection.
 This preference for the older workforce compounded by the employer-wide trend of operating with leaner teams, which further crowds the younger generation out of the entry-level labor market.